MicrosoftDocs/WSL/commandline/WSL/faq.md

 WSL does **not** aim to support GUI desktops or applications (e.g. Gnome, KDE, etc.)

-Also, even though you will be able to run many popular server applications (e.g. Redis), we do not recommend WSL for server scenarios – Microsoft offers a variety of solutions for running production Ubuntu workloads in Azure, Hyper-V and Docker.
+Also, even though you will be able to run many popular server applications (e.g. Redis), we do not recommend WSL for server scenarios – Microsoft offers a variety of solutions for running production Ubuntu workloads in Azure, Hyper-V, and Docker.

 ### Why is this a beta release?
 This is the first release of a brand new technology.
 There will be gaps.
 We know some of them, and we’re certain you will find many more.